tarwn/lessthandot-hugo/blogs/content/posts/2010-12-18-integrating-jneat-into-a-custom-simulati.md

 Download and install Apache Ant: http://ant.apache.org/ (\`apt-get install ant\` on Ubuntu/Debian)

-It&#8217;s fairly straightforward to build a jNEAT library using Ant.
+It's fairly straightforward to build a jNEAT library using Ant.
 Extract the archive somewhere and place the following code into build.xml in the root directory.

 ```xml
 <project name="jneat" default="jar" basedir=".">